-A dental crown comes in the form of a cap that is fitted to cover a tooth.
-People seeking solutions to restore the shape and size of a damaged tooth may consider a crown.
-Besides, crowns help improve the appearance of a smile.
-If you have received a filling but it does not solve your problem, a crown may be suggested.
-Crowns also serve to protect a tooth and restore its structure and strength.
-At Michelle Hedgecock, DDS, we fit crowns depending on your needs be they temporary or permanent.
+Dental crowns are an excellent solution for damaged or decayed teeth and are used to protect weakened teeth that have undergone a root canal.
+A dental crown comes in the form of a “cap” that is fitted to cover a tooth to conceal cosmetic and functional damage.
+People seeking solutions to restore the shape and size of a damaged tooth may need to consider a crown.
+Besides repairing damaged teeth, crowns can improve the appearance of a smile.
+If simply receiving a filling but it does not solve your problem due to the amount of damage that decay, cracks or root canal therapy have caused to a tooth, a crown may be ideal.
+Crowns are durable and crack-resistant so they serve to protect a tooth and restore its structure and strength.
+At Michelle Hedgecock, DDS, we help you choose the correct material for your crowns depending on your needs.

 What Type of Dental Crowns Should You Choose?

-Porcelain crowns are preferred if you want a piece that matches the teeth.
-Our dentist will recommend porcelain crowns if you need them for the front and back teeth.
+Crowns are made with either porcelain or metal.
+Porcelain crowns are typically recommended if you want a solution that matches the color of your teeth.
 If you are seeking an alternative to metal crowns, you can choose pressed ceramics because they last longer.
 These crowns comprise a hard inner-core that functions as the cap once fitted on the tooth.
 Moreover, all-ceramic crowns are an option if you want a piece that offers the natural color of a tooth.
 You can get all-ceramic crowns if you have an allergy to metals.
 These are a better choice for covering the front teeth.